buyuk-dev/resume/resume.md

 + Optimization of ToF depth sensor software for the flagship smartphones.
 + Created and improved multiple automation tools to simplify workflow.
 + Introduced unit tests to a previously untested code base.
-+ Recently took ownership of a media controller submodule.
++ Owner of a media controller submodule.
-+ Developed documentation management system for Web APIs.
++ Designed and developed EWIDL documentation management system.

 #### 03.2017 - 08.2018 Nokia